jack51706/byte_stinker/README.md

 If the binary is packed you'll need to dump the process's memory before trying to use byte_stinker

-If there's multiple, you'll need to redump the first PE header to seperate the first with the second (will be fixed later on)
+If there's multiple, you'll have to manually remove the second PE header to seperate the first with the second (will be fixed later on)

 For more PE reference refer to : https://docs.microsoft.com/en-us/windows/win32/debug/pe-format?redirectedfrom=MSDN